dannsam/xenko-docs/manual/animation/custom-blend-trees.md

         blendStack.Add(AnimationOperation.NewBlend(AnimationBlendOperation.LinearBlend, LerpFactor));   // Will POP the last two states, blend them with the factor and PUSH back the result.

         // NOTE
-        // Because the blending operations are laid out in a stack you have to pack the operations in this manner
+        // Because the blending operations are laid out in a stack you have to pack the operations in this manner.
-        // In general traversing a binary tree depth-first and adding operations as you *leave* precessed nodes should be sufficient
+        // In general, traversing a binary tree depth-first and adding operations as you *leave* precessed nodes should be sufficient.
-        // For non-binary trees you have to properly weight the blending factors as well
+        // For non-binary trees, you have to properly weight the blending factors as well

         // DONE
-        // The top of the stack now contains the final state which will be use for the animated model }
+        // The top of the stack now contains the final state used for the animated model }
 }
 ```